JackDinsmore/photometry-age-dating/README.md

 ### 1.3 `'TargetData' object has no attribute`... errors

 I got these errors when the cached data for the star had been corrupted.
 The solution is to delete all the cached data.
 The process to do this is described in the solution to 1.1.

+### 1.4 Transits appear as vague spikes above and below the mean, not just below

+This happened to me when I flattened the lightcurves using the `lightkurve` flatten command.
+Try not flattening the data; the transits may show up more clearly where they are supposed to be.
+Oddly, this feature only appeared when I was using a Tess lightcurve, not Kepler.

 ## 2. File descriptions